When it comes to searching for a

 The right standards will pair you with someone who mirrors your own level of acceptance.
 Whether it’s sharing interests and hobbies or both feeling the same about yourselves.
 This is what you want, even if you don’t think it is.
 You want someone who is going to see the work you’ve put into yourself because they have put that same work into themselves.
 This is where the “building” process with each other starts.
 You understand that you are going to share a growing experience, becoming better together and you’re going to DO it together, not just by yourself.
 Women (especially who are single) tend to have the problem of wanting to have better in a man but not wanting to grow themselves WITH the man.

 The downside of having higher standards is that many people will think you should be more evolved.
 You should be stronger, smarter, or better.
 They will expect you are at their level.
 Let’s face it: People always look for someone who is better than they are which nothing is wrong with that BUT however, the only problem is if someone is not willing to grow themselves in the process, it won’t matter.
 This method is right up there with the wrong reasons for finding love.
 Having “high standards” is really just another excuse to avoid looking for something special IN someone special.
-Excuses for most women are nothing but fear and there is really no room for excuses when it comes to finding and/or keeping a good man.
-There should be no “standards” in that context either.
+Excuses for most women are nothing but fear and there is really no room for excuses when it comes to finding and/or keeping a

 The proper way to determine if someone is “good enough” for you is through compatibility and logical reasoning.
 While you should never do something you’re uncomfortable with, you should give everyone an equal chance and opportunity within reason.
 You might be surprised!